ying-wen/simple_symbolic_py/README.md

 Construct a symbolic graph, each node in the graph is a 'Block', the node can be a Var, Constant or Operator(+-\*/\*\*), which are Block's subclass.
 Every Block should implement following methods:

 * forward: calculate the result on current node
-* backward: calculate the gradient with upstream on current node, and pass the gradient(s) to the args.
+* backward: calculate the gradient with upstream gradient on current node, and pass the gradient(s) to the args.
 * forward_partial: calculate the result excpet specific var.
 * deriv: construct the symbolic graph of partial derivative of a var.